huoqifeng/MongoOperatorPoC/readme.md

 And then compose the mongo url with the IPs and then connect via mongo shell, like below:
 `mongo mongodb://172.17.0.6:27017,172.17.0.7:27017,172.17.0.8:27017/?replicaSet=rs0`

+You can also access the replicaset on your host machine after add minikube route:
+`sudo route -n add 172.17.0.0/16 $(minikube ip)`
+`sudo route -n add 10.0.0.0/24 $(minikube ip)`

 ## Dependencies:
 This Test depends on the MongoDB sidecar which will maintain the mongo replicasets https://github.com/cvallance/mongo-k8s-sidecar You may also replace the sidecar with your own.